Quinny18/Tinkering-Graphics---Team-3/README.md

 #4 was done by Luke and Isaac
 Luke created the base code then optimised and polished the code to a much more presentable fashion.

+#5 was done by Joe.

 Instructions:
 Python Version 3.7 is required - as well as visual studio 2017

 Contract 4 will only run after a image has been saved from contract 3

-Tasks 1,3 and 4 are complete, while task 2 and 5 are in progress
+Tasks 1,3,4 and 5 are complete, while task 2 is in progress

 To inspect the code of each program, run in pycharm 2019.1.2 and open the Tinkering-Graphucs---Team-3 folder. pygame is required for each program to run.